-I believe that our integrity is always in a state of flow, and it is the driving force behind all of our decisions.
-Simply put, our integrity makes us who we are and shapes the opinions of all those around us.
+Simply put, our integrity makes us who we are, shapes our life, and shapes the opinions of those around us.

-This is why to be a better man, husband, father, and provider I believe I must cultivate my integrity and now have some must-read books on our bookshelves.
+This is why to be a better man, husband, father, and provider I believe I must cultivate my integrity and now have some must-read books on my bookshelves.

 This Book Will Press You To Think On Many Levels.

 Are you ready to open up to new levels of self-trust and self-love to get where you want to go?